 - You may bring an eraser and a simple scientific calculator (not graphics, not programmable) to the tests and exam along with your pencil.
 Make sure to bring a pencil!

 If you miss a test, and you have a very good reason (documentation required), contact the course instructor as soon as possible for next steps.
-If you know in advance that you will have to miss a test, due to some conflict, contact the course instructor as soon as possible for instructions on resolving the conflict.
+If you know in advance that you will have to miss a test or the final exam, due to some conflict, contact the course instructor as soon as possible for permission to miss the test and/or for instructions on resolving the conflict.

 If you miss the final exam for a very good reason (documentation is required and should be presented to the course instructor in person), you will be required to write a make-up exam to get a credit in the course, unless your situation is truly extreme.
 Final exam periods tend to be extremely busy, so there is no guarantee that it will be possible to write a make-up exam soon after the scheduled final exam; therefore, do your very best to stay strong and healthy so that this will not be a concern for you.